GitGrubOfficial/gitgrub/docs/backlog.md

 ### **v1.0.0 - Production Release**

+*Launch GitGrub as a fully-featured recipe platform ready for broader user adoption with comprehensive content and essential community features.*

 - [ ] Full catalog of 100+ initial recipes
 - [ ] Implement favorites system for users to bookmark recipes
 - [ ] Recipe comments functionality